Nil-Brauer categorifies the split iquantum group of rank one: Introduction

+interpreting $P(-1)$ as 0.
 These modules give a full set of indecomposable projective graded $\cNB_t$-modules (up to isomorphism and grading shift). \end{alphatheorem}

 The proof of \cref{introthm:PIM} is similar in spirit to Lauda's proof of the analogous result for the 2-category $\fU(\sl_2)$ obtained in \cite{Lauda}.
 It involves the explicit construction of appropriate homogeneous primitive idempotents.
 These resemble primitive idempotents in the nil-Hecke algebra familiar from Schubert calculus, but they are considerably more subtle; see \cref{id3,idempotenttheorem}.
-Another important ingredient needed to establish the indecomposability of $P(n)$ is the identification of the Cartan form on the Grothendieck ring of $\cNB_t$ with an explicitly defined sesquilinear form on the $\imath$-quantum group.
+Another important ingredient needed to establish the indecomposability of $P(n)$ is the identification of the Cartan form on the Grothendieck ring of $\cNB_t$ with an explicitly defined sesquilinear form on the iquantum group.
 This is discussed further after the statement of the next theorem, which is our main categorification result.

-Let $\U^\imath := \mathrm{U}_q^\imath(\sl_2)$ be the split $\imath$-quantum group of rank 1.
-As a $\Q(q)$-algebra, this is simply a polynomial algebra on one generator $B$, but it has a non-trivial $\Z[q,q^{-1}]$-form $\UAi$ associated to the parameter $t \in \{0,1\}$.
-As a $\Z[q,q^{-1}]$-module, $\UAi$ is free with a distinguished basis given by the {\em $\imath$-canonical basis} $P_n\:(n \geq 0)$ that was originally defined in \cite{BW18KL} in terms of the finite-dimensional irreducible $\sl_2$-modules of highest weight $\lambda\equiv t\pmod{2}$.
-Let $K_0(\cNB_t)$ be the split Grothendieck ring of the monoidal category of finitely generated projective graded $\cNB_t$-modules.
-In fact, this is a $\Z[q,q^{-1}]$-algebra, with the action of $q$ arising from the grading shift functor.
-The recursion for the indecomposable projective graded modules in \cref{introthm:PIM} exactly matches the recursion for the $\imath$-canonical basis $P_n\:(n \geq 0)$ of $\UAi$ calculated in \cite{BeW18}.
-This coincidence is the essence of our next main theorem; see \cref{therealthing}:
+Let $\U^\imath := \mathrm{U}_q^\imath(\sl_2)$ be the split iquantum group of rank 1.
+As a $\Q(q)$-algebra, this is simply a polynomial algebra on one generator $b$, but it has a non-trivial $\Z[q,q^{-1}]$-form $\UAi$ associated to the parameter $t \in \{0,1\}$.
+As a $\Z[q,q^{-1}]$-module, $\UAi$ is free with a distinguished basis given by the {\em idivided powers} $b^{(n)}$.
+These arise from the {\em icanonical basis} of $\UAi$ constructed in \cite{BW18KL} in terms of the finite-dimensional irreducible $\sl_2$-modules of highest weight $\lambda\equiv t\pmod{2}$, and computed explicitly in the split rank one case in \cite{BeW18}.
+The recursion for the indecomposable projective graded modules in \cref{introthm:PIM} exactly matches the recurrence relation for idivided powers $b^{(n)}\:(n \geq 0)$ from \cite{BeW18}.
+This coincidence is the essence of our next main theorem; see \cref{therealthing}.
+For the statement, let $K_0(\cNB_t)$ be the split Grothendieck ring of the monoidal category of finitely generated projective graded $\cNB_t$-modules.
+This is a $\Z[q,q^{-1}]$-algebra, with the action of $q$ arising from the grading shift functor.

 \begin{alphatheorem} There is a unique $\Z[q,q^{-1}]$-algebra isomorphism